ATlOiabiOlTA/Gshell/README.md

 This tool made for generating reverse shells.
 The tool programed in java.
-for usage
+for usage <br>
-open the terminal and run : java Gshell.java -s shell name -p port number -ip x.x.x.x -w path to write the reverse shell.
+open the terminal and run : java Gshell.java -s shell name -p port number -ip x.x.x.x -w path to write the reverse shell.<br>

 if there is problem contact me at this email <a href="abgenralba@gmail.com">abgenralba@gmail.com</a>